ms32035/firefly-iii-client/docs/WebhooksApi.md

 Get a single failed attempt from a single webhook message.

-When a webhook message fails to send it will store the failure in an \"attempt\".
+When a webhook message fails to send it will store the failure in an "attempt".
 You can view and analyse these.
 Webhooks messages that receive too many attempts (failures) will not be fired.
 You must first clear out old attempts and try again.
 This endpoint shows you the details of a single attempt.
 The ID of the attempt must match the corresponding webhook and webhook message.

 ### Example